LATIN NAMETapirus terrestris

 About the Brazilian Tapir

-A relative of the primate horse and Rhinoceros, the Brazilian or Lowland Tapir is one of four species of Tapir in the world.
+A relative of the a primitive horse (Eohippus) and Rhinoceros, the Brazilian or Lowland Tapir is one of four species of Tapir in the world.
 It can weigh up to 250 kg, measure two metres in length and has a long, flexible snout that helps collect leaves, shoots, fruit and small branches to eat – making them important seed dispersers.
 The name Tapir comes from the Brazilian word for ‘thick’, which is a reference to its tough skin.